 The northern slopes of the Black Mountain around Llanddeusant in Carmarthenshire were farmed by the Evans family for more than 300 years.
 Their line goes back to Rees Evan (d 1722), “Yeoman of ye parish of Llanddoysant in ye county of Carmarthen” (read his will here) and to Phillip George who died in 1746.
-The Tithe Maps of 1837-45 suggest that Evan Evans (1795-1862) was renting 18 parcels of land totalling 84 acres from the Gwyn family whose estate stretched from Brecon and north Carmarthenshire to Neath and the Loughor estuary in Glamorgan.
+The records attached to the Tithe Maps of 1837-45 suggest that Evan Evans (1795-1862) was renting 18 parcels of land totalling 84 acres from the Gwyn family whose estate stretched from Brecon and north Carmarthenshire to Neath and the Loughor estuary in Glamorgan.
 Gorsddu was farmed by the family until the retirement in the 1950s of John Evans (1897-1964) and his sister Myra (1903-1987).

 In 1857 Evan’s son Daniel Evans (1829-1911) married Anne Davies (1824-1923), a servant at a neighbouring farm Blaensawdde.
-It was at Blaensawdde according to the legend of Llyn-y-fan Fach, that a farmer fell in love with the fairy maiden in the lake.
-She gave birth to three sons, the Physicians of Myddfai, before returning to the water after her husband struck her three times.
+It was at Blaensawdde according to the legend of Llyn-y-fan Fach, that a farmer fell in love with the fairy maiden in the lake who gave birth to three sons, the Physicians of Myddfai, before returning to the water after her husband struck her three times.
 Ann and Daniel farmed at Draintewon until some time before 1881 when they were living at Nantevan.
 By 1991 they had moved to Crincau where Daniel died in 1911 at the age of 81.

 A.G Prys-Jones in his 1972 book The Story of Carmarthenshire says that at the beginning of the 19th century, agriculture and the rural crafts associated with it such as the home-based woollen industry provided the main occupations of Carmarthenshire.
 He says that the ‘squirearchy’, families ‘proud of their long pedigrees and claiming decent from the stock of Welsh princes, chieftains, nobles and Norman-English lords’ were numerous in West Wales.